geofmureithi/apalis-amqp/README.md

 # apalis-amqp

-Message queuing utilities for Rust using apalis and AMQP.
+Message queuing for Rust using apalis and AMQP.

 ## Overview

 `apalis-amqp` is a Rust crate that provides utilities for integrating `apalis` with AMQP message queuing systems.
-It includes an `AmqpBackend` implementation for use with the pushing and popping jobs, as well as a `AmqpStream` type for consuming messages from an AMQP queue and passing them to `Worker` for processing.
+It includes an `AmqpBackend` implementation for use with the pushing and popping jobs, as well as a `JobStreamResult<J>` type for consuming messages from an AMQP queue and passing them to `ReadyWorker` for processing.

 ## Features